polius/meteornext-docs/docs/guides/deployments.md

 **DESCRIPTION**

-This example shows how to execute a query to the emp database.
+This example shows how to execute a query to the "emp" database.

 **BLUEPRINT**